uccser/cs-field-guide/CONTRIBUTING.md

 ## I want to contribute!
 Where do I start?

-Have a look at the following sections in this contributing guide as it will provide loads of useful information.
-Feel free to ask any questions on the [public chatroom for the CSFG on Gitter](https://gitter.im/uccser/cs-field-guide).
+Have a look at the following sections on how to contribute, and feel free to ask any questions on the [public chatroom for the CSFG on Gitter](https://gitter.im/uccser/cs-field-guide).

 ### Reporting issues